Sociology, B.A.

 Major requirements include 4 Level Two ILO requirements, fulfilled through the major.

-Students in this major must complete 38-40 courses in total in order to graduate.
-12 courses will be from this major program.
+Students in this major must complete 12 courses for this major.

 Code | Title | Credits |